n8n v2.0 breaking changes#

 Migration path: If you run task runners in Docker with external mode, update your setup to use the n8nio/runners image instead of n8nio/n8n.

-Remove Pyodide-based Python Code node#
+Remove Pyodide-based Python Code node and tool#

 The native Python Code node doesn't support built-in variables like _input or dot access notation, which were available in the Pyodide-based version.
 For details, see the Code node documentation.